SYNLIGHT

 b.
 CAPTURING A FRAME :

-In order to capture a frame we need a container.
-Let's declare a simple Bitmap matching the size as our screen :
+In order to capture a frame let's declare a simple Bitmap matching the size of the screen :

-Now lets fill this fresh Bitmap with the pixel of the screen using the Graphics object :
+Now lets fill this fresh Bitmap with the pixels of the screen using the Graphics object :

 gfxScreenshot.CopyFromScreen(0, 0, 0, 0, Screen);